Strategies for Learning

 While you will have more flexibility than you do in a traditional course, you will also have more responsibility for your own learning.
 You will need to:

-• Plan how to work through each unit.
+• Plan how to work through each chapter.

 • Determine how to use the various features of the course to help you learn.